LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewers at Quantum for their valuable suggestions, which helped to greatly improve the presentation of the manuscript.
 We thank Dan Browne for help with establishing stabilizer ranks.
-We thank Marie Anastacio, Jonas Helsen, Yash Patel and Matthijs Rijlaarsdam for their feedback on early versions of the manuscript, and we thank Kenneth Goodenough for useful discussions.
-The second author acknowledges the QIA project (funded by European Union’s Horizon 2020, Grant Agreement No. 820445).
+We thank Marie Anastacio, Jonas Helsen, Yash Patel and Matthijs Rijlaarsdam for their feedback on early versions of the manuscript.
+We thank Patrick Emonts and Adri\`an P\'erez-Salinas for discussions on MPS, and Kenneth Goodenough for useful discussions in general.
+The second author acknowledges the QIA project (funded by European Union's Horizon 2020, Grant Agreement No. 820445).
 The third and fourth author are funded by the Netherlands Organization for Scientific Research (NWO/OCW), as part of the Quantum Software Consortium program (Project No. 024.003.037/3368).
 The last author is funded by the research program VENI with project number 639.021.649 of the Netherlands Organization for Scientific Research (NWO).